-- Our traditional services (8:00 and 10:45 a.m. on Sunday) employ more traditional instrumentation, the organ, choirs, bells, etc., and generally follow an established liturgy.
+- Our traditional services is at 8:00 am on Sunday employs more traditional instrumentation, the organ, choirs, bells, etc., and generally follow an established liturgy.
 The liturgies and hymnody are rooted in musical and theological tradition, but could be written anywhere from a thousand years ago to the previous week!
 This gives this service a tremendous sense of connection with the past, but also a connection to the present-day church and, hopefully, a sense of communication with angels, archangels, and all the company of heaven.

 - Our Praise & Nurture Worship Service is held in the Adult Education Room.
 It is a service designed for our friends with special needs.
 It is a full worship service with the Lord’s Supper, easy to understand Gospel message, and prayer to our Lord and Savior Jesus Christ.
 The service time is 11:00 AM on Sundays.
 The majority of people attending the service are our brothers and sisters in Christ who generally live in the Bethesda Lutheran Communities homes in the area.
 Family friends, and guests are welcome.

 - For festival services (Easter, Christmas, Holy Week, etc.), you will most likely see a blend of all of our various types of worship.
 On these occasions, we gather everything we have as a congregation and present it to God, united as one body of Christ!